paprikanotfound/reberrymemberer/README.md

 # Reberrymemberer
 A small postal experiment.
-A slow, asyncronous social postcard messaging service.
+An offline, asynchronous communication service.
 Build with Sveltekit, hosted on Cloudflare workers and Stripe for payments.